MonxKowit0025/Vtuber/English.md

 # Steps to do
-Steps to make a VTuber model ขั้นตอนในการทำโมเดลวีทูปเบอร์
+Steps to make a VTuber model

-Eng: First of all, we must understand the character of the model or ourselves.
+First of all, we must understand the character of the model or ourselves.
 If we do not understand our character, of course, entertainment or fun may be twitching or not doing anything right.
 Of course, viewers who come to watch may gradually become rude and stop following because we do not know the character of their model.

 Once you understand the character of your character, it is time to draw a model or art.

 1. Set the height and width of the paper.
 Basically, the height will be 6000 and the width will be 4000.
 If you make it bigger, adjust the height to 8000 and the width to 6000.
 As for the resolution, use a resolution of 300 pixels.

 2. Arrange the elements neatly.
 The arrangement of the elements is as follows: Accessories, decorations, face, eyes, and body.
 When you have finished arranging the elements to create the folder, draw the model.

-Thai: ก่อนอื่นเราต้องเข้าใจในคาแรคเตอร์ของโมเดลหรือตัวเราก่อนถ้าหากเราไม่เข้าใจในคาแรคเตอร์ของเราแน่นอนว่าการบรรเทิงหรือสร้างความสนุกสนานอาจจะมีการกระตุกหรือทำอะไรไม่ถูกเป็นต้นแน่นอนว่าผู้ชมที่เข้ามาดูอาจจะค่อยๆถ่อยและเลิกติดตามไปเลยก็ได้เพราะเนื่องจากเราไม่รู้คาแรคเตอร์ของโมเดลของตนนั้นเอง

-พอเข้าใจในคาแรคเตอร์ของตัวละครของตนแล้วละก็ก็ถึงเวลาการวาดโมเดลหรืออาร์ทกันแล้ว

-1.กำหนดความสูงและกว้างของกระดาษโดยพื้นฐานจะใช้ความสูงอยู่ที่ 6000 และความกว้าง อยู่ที่ 4000 หรือถ้าทำใหญ่กว่านั้นก็ให้ปรับความสูงที่ 8000 และความกว้างที่ 6000 ส่วนควาละเอียดให้ใช้ที่ความละเอียดที่ 300 พิกเซล

-2.จัดเรียงองค์ประกอบให้เรียบร้อยการจัดเรียงองค์ประกอบมีดังนี้ เครื่องประดับ,ของตกแต่ง หน้า ตา และตัว เมื่อทำการจัดองค์ประกอบในการสร้างโฟลเดอร์เสร็จแล้วก็ทำการวาดโมเดลลงไป